HOW TO TURN HATE ON ITS HEAD

 I’d ramp the weight up in sets of 3 from 95kg to 115kg, adding 20kg each set until I had a rep that was a grind to achieve (which happened at 175kg in this instance).

-I should point out that I foam rolled before this and between sets for the first 3 sets just to be sure my muscles were loose and warm but not weakened through over stretching.
+I should point out that I foam rolled before this and between sets for the first 3 sets just to be sure my muscles were loose and warm.

 The cluster sets I followed were 10 sec rests between reps.
 After 5 reps, I would take time to fully recover (no more than 2mins) before repeating in order to try and hit 5 clean reps on all 5 sets.